 Raffle fundraising can be a very successful way for groups to raise fundraising dollars and can be successfully run by schools, churches and non-profit organizations alike.
 A successful fundraising raffle has the capacity to produce high profit margins with few upfront costs - making raffles a popular fundraising option.
 Fundraising raffles are also a great option for a group of any size.
 For instance, a high-school yearbook club that has only five members can be just as successful with a raffle fundraiser as a large sports team.

 Please note that to be legal, the proceeds from a fundraising raffle must benefit a legally registered non-profit or charitable organization.
 States have exclusive rights to determine what is allowed and what is not in terms of gaming, of which raffles are included.
 Be sure to check with your state’s Attorney General office before planning your raffle to determine regulations surrounding non-profit raffles in your state.

-Successful Fundraising Raffle Ideas & Essentials
+Successful Fundraising Raffle Essentials - The Prizes!